-T/RS 335 (P) Christian Ethics
+(P) Christian Ethics

 (Formerly T/RS 331) This course will discuss the practice of the Christian moral life in contemporary society.
 The Christian virtues will be distinguished and related to selected problems arising in our lives as private individuals, as members of families, as professionals, and as citizens.
-Other topics to be treated include: evil, sin,
+Other topics to be treated include: evil, sin, Christian liberty, Christian perfection, relativism and humanism.

-T/RS 336 3 cr.
-(P,D,W) The Jewish Way of Life
+(P,D) The Jewish Way of Life